SkylineCommunications/dataminer-docs/connector-help/connector_help/Tektronix_Config_Manager.md

 ## About

 This application can be used to configure probe elements.
-The following drivers are supported: **Tektronix Sentry, Tektronix Sentry Edge** and **Tektronix Sentry PVQ**.
+The following connectors are supported: **Tektronix Sentry, Tektronix Sentry Edge** and **Tektronix Sentry PVQ**.

 Configuration input must be specified manually or by importing a file from previous configurations.